Data Centers in Campobasso

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is largely handled through national exchanges in Rome, such as NAMEX, which provides the primary interconnect point for traffic for central and southern Italy.
+Internet Exchange Points (IXPs): Public peering is largely handled through national exchanges in Rome, such as NAMEX.
+This exchange serves as the primary interconnect point for traffic moving through central and southern Italy.

 Power Analysis